Majorization requires infinitely many second laws: Introduction

 \section{Introduction}

 Entropy was conceived as a fundamental tool in the study of transitions in thermodynamic systems.
 The fundamental notion that entropy aims to capture is that of disorder, or probability concentration.
-Although there is a long tradition of equating entropy and disorder, recently, another notion of disorder has gained momentum in several areas of physics, namely majorization \cite{sagawa2022entropy,nielsen2002introduction,nielsen2002quantum,gour2018quantum}, a preorder defined on finite probability distributions.
-Despite the fact majorization was introduced as a tool to analyze economic inequality \cite{dalton1920measurement,marshall1979inequalities}, it has a long tradition in physics which goes back to Ruch and Mead \cite{ruch1975diagram,ruch1976principle,mead1977mixing}, Alberti and Uhlmann \cite{alberti1981dissipative,alberti1982stochasticity} and Zylka \cite{zylka1985note}.
-One of the main physical motivations for majorization is the study of systems where the thermodynamical limit does not hold (see, for example, \cite{horodecki2013fundamental}).
+Although there is a long tradition of equating entropy and disorder, recently, another notion of disorder has gained momentum in several areas of physics, namely majorization \cite{sagawa2022entropy,nielsen2002introduction,nielsen2002quantum,gour2018quantum,lostaglio2019introductory}, a preorder defined on finite probability distributions.
+Despite the fact that majorization was introduced as a tool to analyze economic inequality \cite{dalton1920measurement,marshall1979inequalities}, it has a long tradition in physics which goes back to Ruch and Mead \cite{ruch1975diagram,ruch1976principle,mead1977mixing}, Alberti and Uhlmann \cite{alberti1981dissipative,alberti1982stochasticity} and Zylka \cite{zylka1985note}.\footnote{Note that one of the original motivations that led Ruch \cite{ruch1975diagram} to the study of majorization were the partitions of natural numbers.
+The study of these has been largely overlooked, with only a few more recent papers \cite{kirwan2016doppelganger,seitz2022mixed} being concerned with issues like the degeneracy in the Shannon entropy of partitions.} One of the main physical motivations for majorization is the study of systems where the thermodynamical limit does not hold (see, for example, \cite{horodecki2013fundamental}).
 Moreover, majorization has found applications in the study of several physical phenomena, like the transitions in thermodynamic systems that are out of equilibrium and isolated \cite{ruch1976principle,horodecki2013fundamental,brandao2015second} or systems that obey a master equation.
 This has resulted, for instance, in the statement of the \emph{principle of increasing mixing character} \cite[Part B]{ruch1975diagram}.
 Furthermore, it has been proven to capture the conversion between entangled pure quantum states by local operations and classical communications \cite{nielsen1999conditions,jonathan1999entanglement,nielsen2002introduction}.
-More in general, majorization is also one of the key elements underlying the modern approach to several physical phenomena which is based on order structures and is known as \emph{resource theory} \cite{gour2015resource,winter2016operational}.
+More generally, majorization is also one of the key elements underlying the modern approach to several physical phenomena which is based on order structures and is known as \emph{resource theory} \cite{gour2015resource,lostaglio2019introductory,winter2016operational}.